 In June 2017, the Company announced the discovery of a significant lead-zinc-albite alteration zone in the deepening of drill hole HWY-16-01.
-Although no economic or subeconomic mineralization was encountered, management believes the lead-zinc discovered in HWY-16-01 is conclusive evidence that a lead-zinc mineralizing event was active at Monroe on or about the same stratigraphic time as the Sullivan orebody.
+Although no economic or sub-economic mineralization was encountered, management believes the lead-zinc discovered in HWY-16-01 is conclusive evidence that a lead-zinc mineralizing event was active at Monroe on or about the same stratigraphic time as the Sullivan orebody.
 Drill-hole HWY-16-01 was cased to 815 metres.
 Upon re-entry, the hole was drilled to a final depth of 1,079 metres.
 The hole intermittently intersected a 170 metre thick interval of moderate to intense albite alteration with attendant sphalerite and galena mineralization as disseminations, replacements and veinlets.
-This zone occurs within a horsted (uplifted) block and, as such, may represent an alteration front related to stratiform lead-zinc-silver mineralization located in an adjacent graben (down-dropped) block.
+This zone may represent an alteration front related to stratiform lead-zinc-silver mineralization located nearby.
 As previously reported, HWY-17-03 drilled a graben infill similar to the Sullivan hanging wall sequence including 40 metres of argillaceous mudstone with abundant pyrrhotite laminations immediately underlain by 6 metres of albitized fragmental.
 This alteration was subsequently underlain by a zone containing sphalerite and galena in tension cracks and veinlets over 40 metres.
 The hole was deepened to 918 metres ending in the top of the footwall quartzites, providing a stratigraphic tie.
-Drillhole HWY-17-04 is planned as a step-out from HWY-16-01 at the same site, to be drilled in a northwesterly direction.
-The intention is to obtain a pierce-point approximately 400 metres to the northwest of HWY-16-01.
-The Company also plans to deepen HWY-16-02 in the upcoming program.
 Now that significant lead-zinc mineralization has been identified on the project, follow-up drilling will systematically step-out in search of zones with economic grades.

-In July 2017, the Company announced the commencement of the next phase of its drill program at Monroe.
-The Company plans to complete 4 to 5 drill holes totalling 3,000 to 4,000 metres, including the deepening of drill hole HWY-16-02.
+In July 2017, the Company announced the commencement of the next phase of drilling in 4 to 5 drill holes totalling 3,000 to 4,000 metres, including the deepening of drill hole HWY-16-02.
 The objective of the drill program is to offset the newly discovered significant lead-zinc mineralization encountered during the deepening of drill hole HWY-16-01 in May 2017.
 Management believes that the lead-zinc mineralization in HWY-16-01 represents a re-mobilized alteration front associated with a nearby sedex style lead-zinc deposit hosted within the Sullivan Mine stratigraphic sequence.
 The style of lead-zinc mineralization, structural and stratigraphic diversity encountered at Monroe is consistent with that observed in the immediate area of the Sullivan Mine in the Sullivan Corridor.